This paper will examine what happens when someone is asked a question within one frame and their answer appears to come from a different frame, e.g.

 Gregory Bateson’s Double Bind Theory suggests that in the extreme, parents who continually shift frames can provoke a ‘schizophrenic’ response when a child cannot resolve the incongruence between the frames.
 For example, how is a child meant to make sense of the following:

 Mother: Only a bad boy would ask such a question.

 Instead of answering the question within the frame – a request about her inner experience – the mother switches frame to imply a judgement on the boy for asking the question.
 Assuming the boy is unable or unwilling to comment on the switch, he’s stuck in a kind of limbo-land without an answer to his question and feeling punished for even asking.
 R.D.
 Laing suggested that the ‘sane’ response to such an ‘insane’ situation is what Western society regards as madness.Self-deception [LINK]

-Our study of self-deception, delusion and denial showed an interesting kind of shifting frame is involved.
+Our study of self-deception, delusion and denial revealed that interesting kinds of shifting frame are involved.
 In order to self-deceive a person has to have multiple ways to shift from any frame related to what they don’t want to be true, to a frame in which they can fool themselves into believing something they know isn’t true:

 Did you consider the effect of your violent behaviour on your partner?

 It wasn’t my fault.